 High school seniors seeking admission to St. Bonaventure University’s dual-admission/dual-degree programs of study must first apply to the University and the Franciscan Health Care Professions Program.
 The application must include a focused personal essay that explains the applicant’s decision to pursue the profession of medicine.
 A resume that demonstrates the applicant’s experiences and exposure to the chosen field of study, volunteer and community service, shadowing experience with health care providers/pharmacists and any structured introductory health care programs at his or her high school is also required.

-Applicants must also submit a minimum of two letters of recommendation, at least one of which must be from a Science teacher.
-Students accepted into any of the Franciscan Health Care Professions programs must maintain academic and comportment requirements.
+Applicants must also submit SAT or ACT scores, and a minimum of two letters of recommendation, at least one of which must be from a Science teacher.
+In addtion, students accepted into the Franciscan Health Care Professions programs must maintain academic and comportment requirements.

 All secondary students who meet the following criteria are eligible for consideration: